A lattice on Dyck paths close to the Tamari lattice: Introduction and motivation

 In this paper, we introduce a new poset structure on Dyck paths where the covering relation is a particular case of the covering relation that generates the Tamari lattice.
 This is a new attempt to study a lattice structure on a Catalan set, and since it is close to the Tamari lattice, its study becomes natural.
 We prove that the transitive closure of this relation endows Dyck paths with a lattice structure.
+It is worth noting that this lattice has been referred to as the {\it pyramid lattice} in \cite{BMKN}.
 We provide a trivariate generating function for the number of Dyck paths with respect to the semilength, and the statistics $\s$ and $\st$ giving the number of outgoing edges and the number of incoming edges, respectively.
-As a byproduct, we obtain generating functions and close forms for the numbers of meet and join irreducible elements, and for the number of coverings.
+As a byproduct, we obtain generating functions and closed forms for the numbers of meet and join irreducible elements, and for the number of coverings.
 An asymptotic is given for the ratio between the numbers of coverings in the Tamari lattice and those in our lattice.
-Also, we exhibit an involution on the set of Dyck paths that transports the bistatistic $(\s,\st)$ into $(\st,\s)$.
+Also, we exhibit an involution on the set of Dyck paths that transports the bistatistic $(\s,\st)$ to $(\st,\s)$.
 Finally, we provide the generating function for the number of intervals and we offer some open problems.